todiane/poster-palace/TESTING.md

 ## Lighthouse

-The original lighthouse score was 80% so I had to add aria tags to my footer, add "defer" to some of the scripts in base.html, change the images on the homepage and resize them plus save them as webp rather than png.
+The original lighthouse score was 80% so I had to add aria tags to my footer, add "defer" to some of the scripts in base.html, reduce the size of the images on the homepage plus save them as webp rather than png.
 The score increased to 90%.
 The remaining issue is the box at the top of the page with web content in it, which Lighthouse refers to as the "largest contentful paint".

 <img src="readme/testing/rm-lighthouse.png" width="90%"><br><br>